TWS2401/tracker-compass/README.md

 - Download [latest release](https://github.com/TWS2401/tracker-compass/releases)
 - Locate your world's datapack folder (`.minecraft/saves/[your_world_name]/datapacks`)
 - Place the datapack into the datapack folder
 - Make sure the datapack is enabled by using `/datapack list`.
-If it isn't, enable it with `/datapack enable "file/tracker-compass.zip"`
+If it isn't, enable it with `/datapack enable "file/tracker-compass_(version_number).zip"`

 ## How to Use
-To set the Hunters, use:
+To set the hunters, use:
 ```
 /team join Hunters player_name
 ```

-To set the Runners, use:
+To set the speedrunners, use:
 ```
 /team join Runners player_name
 ```

-To start the game and give the Hunters their compasses, use:
+To start the game and give the hunters their compasses, use:
 ```
 /function tracker:start
 ```